gungnir888/drf-openapi/README.md

 If you want your ApiView to display custom content in the documentation, you can add it by writing comments to the view/view method in YAML format.
 Fixed request body and responses for views that handle multiple objects, such as bulk insert, bulk update and bulk delete.
-Now it's displayed as array.
+Now they are displayed as array.

 ### Installation

 1. Install the package using `pip install drf_openapi3`
-2. Add `drf_openapi.apps.OpenApiConfig` to Django INSTALLED_APPS
+2. Add `drf_openapi.apps.OpenApiConfig` to Django `INSTALLED_APPS`

 ### Configuration